An0n151/gyrOS/README.md

 </p>

 # What is gyrOS?
-• gyrOS is a new project focusing on providing the best experience for everyday users depending on their needs.
+• gyrOS is a project focusing on providing the best experience for everyday users depending on their needs.

 # What is gyrOS based on?
 • gyrOS offers Windows based modifications optimized & designed for gamers, creators and developers.